Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 STEP 5: In the back half of the eye:

-- see where the optic nerve leaves – ask the child where it goes (to the back of the brain where the visual cortex is).
+- See where the optic nerve leaves – ask the child where it goes (to the back of the brain where the visual cortex is).
 This is an opportunity to talk about the function of nerves if the child is keen.

-- the point where the optic nerve leaves is called the blind spot.
+- The point where the optic nerve leaves is called the blind spot.
 There are no light sensitive cells here so you are actually blind in this bit of your eye.
 You can talk here about when Mum/Dad is driving the car and they have to turn around to check their blind spot before overtaking.

-- see it’s dark, this is so it absorbs the maximum amount of light
+- See that it’s dark; this is so it absorbs the maximum amount of light

-- in sheep's eye there’s an iridescent coloured part, called the tapetum lucidum (‘bright carpet’ in Latin), just behind the retina.
+- In sheep's eye there’s an iridescent coloured part, called the tapetum lucidum (‘bright carpet’ in Latin), just behind the retina.
 It reflects light back to the retina, increasing the amount of light that the retina receives.
 This helps animals such as the sheep to see better at night.
 We don’t have a tapetum lucidum so we can hardly see at all in the dark.
 Ask the child if they have ever seen a photo of their/their friend’s cat/dog.
 Animal’s eyes often appear to glow blue, yellow or green in photos because of the light from the flash reflecting off the coloured tapetum.

 ***OTHER THINGS TO TALK ABOUT***

 Once you’ve discussed the main features of the eye there are a couple more things you could touch on:

-Short/long sightedness and how it is corrected.
+Short/long sightedness and how it is corrected:
 Short sightedness is when the lens is too thick so light focuses in front of the retina, and is corrected with a CONCAVE lens.
 Long sightedness is when the lens is too flat so light focuses behind the retina and is corrected with a CONVEX lens.
 This is discussed in the camera obscura experiment which can be found in the dark room with the Physics experiments.

 The retinal cells (rods and cones), how they work (in simple terms!) and the differences between them.
+Cones are used to see colour.
+Rods are used when it is darker.
+The retinal cells contain a photopigment (opsins) that absorbs light and produces an electrical signal.
 <br/>

 ## Risk Assessment